lmorg/murex/docs/commands/count.md

 * `--duplications`
     Output a JSON map of items and the number of their occurrences in a list or array
+* `--sum`
+    Read an array, list or map from STDIN and output the sum of all the values (ignore non-numeric values)
+* `--sum-strict`
+    Read an array, list or map from STDIN and output the sum of all the values (error on non-numeric values)
 * `--total`
     Read an array, list or map from STDIN and output the length for that array (default behaviour)
 * `--unique`
     Print the number of unique elements in a list or array
 * `-d`
     Alias for `--duplications`
+* `-s`
+    Alias for `--sum`
 * `-t`
     Alias for `--total`
 * `-u`